Kal David: Later phase (1980s through 2020s)

 In the early 1980s, David played lead guitar for John Mayall on an album which would be released a decade later.
-Two albums for SoulCoast Records, Never a Dull Moment and Double Tuff each met with critical acclaim and worldwide record sales coupled with numerous television appearances, including a one-hour special featuring David in Germany.
+Two albums for Soul Coast Records, Never a Dull Moment and Double Tuff each met with critical acclaim and worldwide record sales coupled with numerous television appearances, including a one-hour special featuring David in Germany.

-At Hollywood's China Club, the Kal David Band headed up the weekly Pro-Jam which drew celebrity performers such as Stevie Wonder, Bobby Brown, John Entwistle, Larry Carlton, Brian Wilson, Stephen Stills, Joe Walsh and Paul Young, as well as blues musicians Sam Taylor and Floyd Dixon.
+At Hollywood's China Club, the Kal David Band headed up the weekly Pro-Jam which drew celebrity performers such as Johnny Rivers, Stevie Wonder, Bobby Brown, John Entwistle, Larry Carlton, Brian Wilson, Stephen Stills, Joe Walsh and Paul Young, as well as blues musicians Sam "The Man" Taylor and Floyd Dixon.

 The early 1990s saw David and Bono move to Palm Springs, California, and form yet another band, Kal David and the Real Deal.
 This group featured both David and Bono on vocals, along with former Chaka Khan musical director Tony Patler on Hammond B-3 organ and drummer Alan Diaz, formerly with Sérgio Mendes.
-David tried local radio, hosting the late night "Blue Monday" blues show on Palm Springs soft rock station KEZN.
+David even tried local radio, hosting the late night "Blue Monday" blues show on Palm Springs soft rock station KEZN.

-On July 14, 1998, the couple opened the Blue Guitar blues club above the Plaza Theatre in Palm Springs, which lasted six years, closing in 2004.
+On July 14, 1998, the couple opened the 'Blue Guitar' blues club above the Plaza Theatre in Palm Springs, which lasted six years, closing in 2004.

 David and Bono continued to tour and frequently played at B.B.
 King's Blues Club in Los Angeles and the Mohegan Sun Resort and Casino in Connecticut.

 David is the voice of 'Sonny Eclipse', a singing alien audio-animatronic, who resides at Cosmic Ray's Starlight Cafe at the Magic Kingdom in Walt Disney World.
 He did another performance for Disney World at Epcot, where he performed the "Unhealthy Living Blues" for the Goofy About Health exhibit at the Wonders of Life pavilion.

 Kal David died on August 16, 2022, at the age of 79.